Alisa1195/Searching-for-latent-viruses-in-human-whole-genome-sequencing-data/Lab_report_ILI_Genotek.md

+## Searching for latent viruses in human whole genome sequencing data

 **At the start of the project, we faced a challenge of developing a pipeline for fast viral load and representation assessment in multiple samples.
 The test WGS sample (raw reads) of uterine tissue of a woman